So, Just How Much Time Does It Take To “Get Over” A Violent Insurrection?

 Holding people accountable can also keep them from repeating their actions in the future.
 "A perpetrator can heal and change, but they have to be willing, they have to be very honest about what they did, and see the impact of it on the other person," Dr. Darsa explains.

-"Letting a person go without any accountability is a way that we reinforce the behavior and we allow the behavior to take root and create the circumstances where the behavior is likely to pop up again," adds Mariel Buquè, PhD, a trauma therapist, speaking about the behavior of abusers.
+"Letting a person go without any accountability is a way that we reinforce the behaviour and we allow the behaviour to take root and create the circumstances where the behaviour is likely to pop up again," adds Mariel Buquè, PhD, a trauma therapist, speaking about the behaviour of abusers.

 By shedding light on the terror and violence of that day, Ocasio-Cortez claimed her own story — and showed other survivors of trauma that they can, too.
 "A lot of healing can occur through us telling our own narrative," explains Dr. Buquè.
 "This is [Ocasio-Cortez’s] own individual experience.
 She utilized her platform to engage in a conversation that’s really hard, and showed us that we can have hard conversations about our experiences."